deep-spin/UA_COMET/evaluation/README.md

 # Reproducing Tables and Figures

-We include below the commands needed to reproduce the results presented in []
+We include below the commands needed to reproduce the results presented in [Uncertainty-Aware Machine Translation Evaluation](https://arxiv.org/abs/2109.06352).

 ## Main paper: